hmchen47/DataScience/ML/MLNN-Hinton/12-Boltzmann.md

         + detect it in a number of different positions
         + refuse to detect it in the intermediate positions
         + very like one of the least significant digits in a binary number as you increase the magnitude of the number goes on and off repeatedly
-        + it shows this is developing quite complex ways of representing where thing are
+        + it shows this is developing quite complex ways of representing where things are

   <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">
     <a href="http://www.cs.toronto.edu/~hinton/coursera/lecture12/lec12.pptx" ismap target="_blank">